 Store any leftovers covered in the fridge.

 Note: To make an apple cake, replace the strawberries with finely diced apple and press into the cake mixture, then sprinkle with cinnamon.
 Bake in the same manner.
-(Click the arrow in the bottom right corner of the Strawberry Shortcake photo to see how the apple cake turns out).
+(Click the arrow in the bottom right corner of the Strawberry Shortcake photo to check out how the apple cake looks).

 The most favoured gluten/grain free flour substitute in my kitchen is almond meal.
 It is finely ground blanched almonds and is also known as almond flour.
 It has a slightly sweet flavour so you don’t have to add as much sweetener when baking with it.
 All kinds of nuts can be ground down to make a meal and are excellent for raw cheesecake or pie bases.
 Nut meals/flours are best stored in airtight containers in the fridge or freezer to prevent them going rancid.